 This temperament can be rotated halfway to obtain a "Well Pythagore", i.e. a temperament that is Pythagorean in its near keys, yet usable in all keys.

 The "ultimate" irregular temperament is of course equal temperament with all fifths equal.
 But it is atypical of irregular temperaments because it is completely regular and all keys are musically equivalent with their uniform and active thirds (and no stable thirds as in meantone).
-It has one color, and, from a Renaissance/Baroque point of view, the wrong color.
+It has one colour, and, from a Renaissance/Baroque point of view, the wrong colour.

 The inequality of equal temperament is 0.0; in practice however, the inequality of a competent tuner's work might be around 1.0 (based on data in Grove's, 1965, article on tuning).
 If one plays music typical of the 18th century using one of the irregular temperaments above, one will find that, on average (weighted) the thirds are about 9 cents sharp as opposed to 14 sharp, as always, in equal temperament.
 The thirds, therefore, sound purer, but the fifths are more tempered.

 Many other interesting temperaments exist, and we might close by proposing to the interested reader that he or she studies a few of them on his/her own.
 For example, in Marpurg's I temperament, three fifths are tempered by 8 cents and placed symmetrically around the circle, the others being pure.
 This results in an approximation of equal temperament.
 In Grammateus' temperament, the diatonic notes are tuned according to Pythagore's tuning, and the chromatic notes are placed halfway between neighbouring diatonics.

 A complete table of cent values for the temperaments discussed here (and then some) is available as an annex.